smucclaw/eu-ai-act/act.md

     vi. the relationship of this Regulation with other relevant Union legislation.

-When issuing such guidelines, the Commission shall pay particular attention to the needs of SMEs including start-ups and sectors most likely to be affected by this Regulation.
+When issuing such guidelines, the Commission shall pay particular attention to the needs of SMEs including start-ups, local public authorities and sectors most likely to be affected by this Regulation.

 # CHAPTER 2